-Why participate in a Study Group workshop?
+Why participate in a Study Group?
 Study Groups provide a convenient, low-risk, low-cost and high‐gain method for accessing academic expertise.
-If you are a non-profit organisation, company or governmental unit bring us your challenge to work on.
-You will have a team of bright people thinking, structuring and working on a solution of your problem, continuously for a week.
+If you are a non-profit organisation, company or governmental unit bring us your challenge and work with us for fast results.
+You will have a team of bright people thinking, structuring and working on your challenge continuously for a week.
 You also get a written report with all results within 2-3 months after the Study Group.
-The Study Group is as a great catalytic mechanism for launching long-term collaborations between academics and organisations outside academia which can take various forms (joint funding proposals to EU and local research grants, joint MSc and PhD projects, consulting agreements etc.)
+A Study Group is as a great catalytic mechanism for launching long-term collaborations between academics and organisations outside academia which could take various forms: joint funding proposals to EU and local research grants, joint MSc and PhD projects, consulting agreements etc.

-Who can present a problem/challenge?
+Who can submit a challenge?
 Non-academic organisations from different sectors (non-profit organisations/companies/government) are eligible for proposing a problem.

-What type of problem/challenge?
-Essentially, almost any problem that can benefit from a structured, quantitative approach can be presented at the Study Group.
-As necessary, our team will work together with the company presenting the problem before the Study Group so that the problem is presented in an appropriate format.
-Any confidentiality issues can be discussed prior to the Study Group with our team.
-Examples of problems/challenges from previous Study Groups and the resulting reports can be found at the international Maths in Industry website.
+What type of challenge?
+Essentially, almost any problem that can benefit from a structured, quantitative approach can be studied in a Study Group.
+We work with the selected organisations before the Study Group so that the problem is presented in an appropriate format.
+Any confidentiality issues can be discussed and settled prior to the Study Group.
+Examples of challenges from previous Study Groups and the resulting reports can be found at the international Maths in Industry website.

 How can you participate?
-Use the form below to submit your problem and the details of a representative from your organisation for further communication.
-The problems will be evaluated by the Local Organising Team in consultation with the Scientific Board (more communication and meetings with you may be needed to obtain clarifications and formulate the problem in an appropriate format).
-The selected problems will be announced on this website (see section “Problems”) at the end of October.
-A participation fee will be required for the selected problems (see below) but submission is free.
-The deadline of submission is the 24th of October 2018.
+Use the form below to submit your challenge, including the contact details of a representative from your organisation for further communication.
+The challenges will be evaluated by the Organising Team who are modelling experts, in collaboration with the Scientific Board, where necessary.
+More communication and meetings with you may be necessary to obtain clarifications and formulate the problem in an appropriate format.
+A participation fee is required for the selected problems (see below) but submission is free.

 - 100 Euros for non-profit organisations